oracle/terraform-provider-oci/website/docs/d/identity_smtp_credentials.html.markdown

 The following attributes are exported:

 * `description` - The description you assign to the SMTP credential.
 Does not have to be unique, and it's changeable.

+	(For tenancies that support identity domains) You can have an empty description.
 * `id` - The OCID of the SMTP credential.
 * `inactive_state` - The detailed status of INACTIVE lifecycleState.
 * `state` - The credential's current state.